antjowie/project-odyssey/README.md

 * [ECS Guide](https://github.com/bevyengine/bevy/blob/v0.14.0/examples/ecs/ecs_guide.rs)
 * [Bevy Examples](https://bevyengine.org/examples/)

+### Lessons for future
+* When it comes to input handling, use the command pattern.
+For example, left click is Enter Build Mode, but when hovering over an interactable it should be Interact.
+This should also auto populate and the current system doesn't support that.

 ### Some rust/bevy pain points
 * Debugger experience is subpar.
 A vec of dyn objects gives pretty much no info (pointer to pointer to pointer, nothning concrete) As does a Res type.
 It might be due to opt-levels but I can't put it lower cuz I run into linker limitations, why is the limit a 16bit integer anyway?
   * For example, our input vec of type Buttonlike gives us `vec->buf->inner->ptr->pointer->pointer->*pointer = 0`...
 I'd expect some more concrete data but maybe the external lib just does some crazy stuff that I have to dive a bit deeper into